somnathp2757/Python-Flask-RestAPI/README.md

 ----------------------------------------------------------------------------------------------------------------------------------------------------

-Integration of EKS with GitLab-
+## Integration of EKS with GitLab-

-1.Install Kubectl on gitlab-Runner server on gitlab-runner user 2.Configure awscli
+- Install Kubectl on gitlab-Runner server on gitlab-runner user
+- Configure awscli ( create a Iam user for gitlab and give the req access to eks and configure the awscli in gitlab-runner)
-3.Get the kube config file in the gitlab-runner server 4 update the script
+- Get the kube config file in the gitlab-runner server
+  $aws eks update-kubeconfig --region region-code --name my-cluster
+- update the script